jayanthkoushik/corgy/docs/corgy.types.md

 `SubClass[Base]("Sub1")()`.

-This class is useful for creating objects of a generic class, where the concrete class is determined at runtime, e.g, by a command-line argument:
+This class is useful for creating objects of a generic class, where the concrete class is determined at runtime, e.g, by a command-line argument.

+### Examples

 ```python
 >>> from argparse import ArgumentParser
 >>> parser = ArgumentParser()
 >>> _ = parser.add_argument("--base-subcls", type=SubClass[Base])
 >>> args = parser.parse_args(["--base-subcls", "Sub1"])
 >>> base_obj = args.base_subcls()  # an instance of a sub-class of `Base`
 ```